-Ahhh—the joys of pool ownership.
-Swimming, entertaining, and keeping cool during those hot months of summer.
-If you don't hire a pool cleaning service or pro to clean and maintain your pool or spa, you need to have a pool vacuum cleaner, unless you want a green swamp, a breeding ground for mosquitoes, and someone from the city ringing your doorbell informing you neighbors have been complaining about your dirty pool.
+Ahhh, the joys of pool ownership: swimming, entertaining, and keeping cool during those hot months of summer.
+But the fun of owning a pool comes at a price—and not just the cost of the pool installation itself.
+One way or the other, you'll need to keep the pool clean—unless you want a green swamp, a breeding ground for mosquitoes, and someone from the city ringing your doorbell informing you that neighbors have been complaining about your dirty pool.

-Manual Cleaning With a Telescoping Pole
+Manual Brushing With a Telescoping Pole

 Handheld Pool Vacuums